houseabsolute/precious/README.md

 # Precious - One Code Quality Tool to Rule Them All

 Who doesn't love linters and tidiers?
 I sure love them.
-I love them so much that in many of my projects I might easily have five or ten of them enabled!
+I love them so much that in many of my projects I might have five or ten!

 Wouldn't it be great if you could run all of them with just one command?
 Wouldn't it be great if that command just had one config file to define what tools to run on each part of your project?